danielbarbosa-developer/auditfox/README.md

 ## ⚖️ Copyright

-© 2025 AuditFox.
+AuditFox - Open Source Audit Logging Solution Copyright (C) 2025 Danzopen by Daniel Barbosa

 AuditFox is a trademark of its respective owner.
 This software is provided under the GPL-3.0 license, ensuring freedom to use, modify, and distribute while preserving the project's open-source integrity.

 ## 🤝 Contributing